hotdoc/hotdoc/documentation/design.markdown

 page(s) that included its symbols, and if a standalone file changed, we will of course only rebuild this one)

-Documentation is parsed to pandoc's native format and three filters are applied (in one pass):
+Documentation is parsed to pandoc's native format and two filters are applied (in one pass):

 *   Link filter: If the link points to a local path, the file pointed to is recursively scanned.

-*   Include filter (only in markdown): If a string contains a {{include\_this\_file}}
-    paragraph, the contents of the file are scanned and included in place.
-Hopefully this can be deprecated once inclusion is standardized.

 *   BulletPoint filter: If and only if the bullet point contains only a link, we check if the contents of its title match a symbol that we know about.